AVSaiKumar/IPA/README.md

 **6. Further Information:**
 - For a visual guide on installing Scarlet and generic .ipa files, please refer to https://youtu.be/aKPYaSI8d3Q?si=AlGyO9wJq6P1sXwS

 **NOte:  At the beginning, the balance is set to '0'.
 To load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen  (initially '0'), and the desired amount.
 Email these details to ms2204101012@iiti.ac.in.
-We will manually generate a signature for you.
+We will manually generate a signature for you and email back to you.
 Afterwards, you can use this signature to load your balance.**

 ** For any queries contact ms2204101012@iiti.ac.in **